Sudo-Ivan/dockerized-game-servers/docs/src/content/docs/index.md

 | Terraria | [Guide](servers/terraria/) |
 | Factorio | [Guide](servers/factorio/) |

-Those are just the familiar names.
-See [All servers](reference/servers/) for the full list, over 35 games and counting.
+[All servers](reference/servers/) lists every compose path and image name.

-## No terminal?
-No problem
+## Browser generators

-The [Tools](tools/) page has browser-based generators that build a server.properties, server.cfg, or a ready-to-paste docker run command for you.
-No command line knowledge required to get started.
+The [Tools](tools/) page builds `server.properties`, Arma 3 `server.cfg`, and docker run or compose snippets in the browser.
+Nothing is uploaded.

-## How it works, in three steps
+## Getting a server running

 1. Pick a game from [All servers](reference/servers/).
-2. Copy the docker compose command from that game's guide.
+2. Copy the compose command from that game's guide.
 3. Run it.
-Your friends connect using your address and the port shown on the same page.
+Friends connect to your public IP on the ports listed on the guide page.

 Full walkthrough: [Quick start](guides/quick-start/).

-## Curious how it is built
+## Images and CI

-Every image is small on purpose and shares a handful of common bases under `dockerized/bases/` (a Java runtime for Minecraft, SteamCMD for Steam-downloaded games, a slim Linux runtime for everything else) so they are easy to keep secure and up to date.
-That side of things lives in [Images](reference/images/) and [CI](reference/ci/) if you want to build your own copies or contribute.
+First-party images share bases under `dockerized/bases/`: `minecraft-base` (Java), `steam-base` (SteamCMD), and `runtime-base` (Debian slim for non-Steam binaries).
+See [Images](reference/images/) for GHCR names and [CI](reference/ci/) for build and publish workflows.